Backup Generator Installations

 Standby or backup Electric Generators are quickly becoming a common upgrade for many modern homes and buildings in both rural and city settings alike.
 With the amount of essential electrical devices running in our homes and businesses a sudden or extended power loss can be extremely inconvenient.
 Not only an inconvenience but power outages can be extremely costly for commercial property owners and business owners who lose money when their facility is without power.

 The solution is to have a standby electric generator installed on your home or building.
 Some backup systems can sense your power outage and kick in automatically, while others may need to be started up manually.
-Backup generators that we install typically run on natural gas, propane or even diesel fuel and they can be wired into the main panel or a transfer switch so you can run specific essential circuits under generator power.
+Backup generators that we install typically run on natural gas, propane and they can be wired into the main panel or a transfer switch so you can run specific essential circuits under generator power.

 More importantly, it’s going to work flawlessly when you find yourself in a situation that requires backup power such as a storm or other emergency power outage.